wombleton/words/welcome-home.md

 Em       D/F#       G
 You have sacrificed much to be here
 Amin          G/B          D
-There but for grace…’ as I offer my hand
+There but for grace…' as I offer my hand

 (Chorus)
 C   G        D                 C